BITSS/Citations/data_entry/reference_coding_protocol.md

  + `code`
  + `files` = data + code

+ We're not interested in additional results, or proofs, or the appendix.
+We're interested and data and/or code to reproduce the published paper.

 2. How much is referenced?

   If the referenced data or code is for the entire article, it is a `full` reference.
 A reference for part of the data or code, e.g. only for a single variable, it is called `partial` reference.